open-edge-platform/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/get-started-guide.md

 ### Create a Bootable USB Drive Using Source Code

-You can create a bootable USB drive using source code and a selected version of Edge Microvisor Toolkit Standalone Node:
+A bootable USB drive can be created using the source code and your chosen version of the Edge Microvisor Toolkit Standalone Node.
+This process works for deployments using either kubernetes or container host_type configurations.

 - Edge Microvisor Toolkit Non-RT (standard kernel)
 - Edge Microvisor Toolkit Desktop Virtualization